EVORA-project/evora-ontology/models/docs/NucleicAcid.md

 # Class: Nucleic acid (NucleicAcid)

 _Nucleic acid related to a pathogen.
-It can be extracted or synthetic_
+It can be extracted or synthetic._